 If you allow pets, include a section to gather details such as the type, breed, and size of the pet(s).

-Include a statement where the applicant authorizes the landlord or property manager to conduct background and credit checks.
-By collecting this information through a well-designed rental application form, you can effectively assess prospective tenants and make informed decisions during the process.
+Include a statement where the prospective tenants authorize the landlord or property manager to conduct background checks and generate a credit report.
+By collecting this information through a well-designed application form, you can effectively assess prospective tenants and make informed decisions during the process.

 Step 3: Verify Tenant Income and Employment

-Moreover, tenants with stable employment histories are more likely to be consistent and reliable when maintaining the rental property, leading to fewer maintenance issues down the line.
+Moreover, renters with stable employment histories are more likely to be consistent and reliable when maintaining the rental property, leading to fewer maintenance issues down the line.

 Fair Housing Laws and landlord-tenant laws require landlords to request the same information and follow the same screening processes for all applicants.